 Now, two confessions.

-Confession #1: I collect bad voicemails.
-We play them during training and point and laugh.
+Confession #1: I collect unexceptional voicemails… we have found they are a great training tool!
 Last week I got one that was seven minutes long – and I’m pretty sure he was drunk (“Sheriously LV, we gotta get doo in here and help these peeelew…”) Actually, that might have been a lead.
 Still didn’t call back.

-Confession #2: Nine years ago I hung up the phone and said, “Oh no. (Actually, I said something else but I’m supposed to swear less in blogs.)
+Confession #2: Nine years ago I hung up the phone and said, “Oh no. (Actually, I said something else but I’ll keep it PG.)
 Did I seriously just tell Steve Sharr that I am single in a voicemail?
 How did that even happen?
 How do I get it back!?”

-Dear readers, we’re married now with two amazing little boys age 6 and 5.
+Dear readers, we’re married now with two amazing little boys.
 So all’s well that ends well, right?
-Actually yeah.
+Actually, yeah.
 Some of the best voicemails are less robotic and more human.
 Be authentic, be real.
 You’ll be more memorable (and apparently desirable!
-Ha ha).
+Haha).